FelipeCorrales/MIPS_Snake/README.md

 # Snake in MIPS
 This was made as a project for college

-I did not tested it thoroughly because NixOS decided that java was going to crash every 5 minutes
+I did not tested it thoroughly because NixOS decided that java was going to crash every 5 minutes and that made it very frustrating to work on this project

-I think there is a bug with the apples, however, I due to time constrains I will not be fixing it, also, for some reason (Nix) I cannot run MARS at full speed, meaning that I have to test the game at super slow speeds
+I think that there is a bug with the apples spawning out of bounds, however, due to time constrains I will not be fixing it, also, for some reason (Nix) I cannot run MARS at full speed, meaning that I have to test the game at super slow speeds

-This is not very optimized either, memory usage is fine, instruction count is bad
+This is not very well optimized either, memory usage is fine, but the instruction count is bad

 Tried to comment most things that were not straightforward, however, don't ask me to explain splashes